microsoft/pxt-adafruit/docs/projects/cartoon-network/enchiridion.md

 ![Top and bottom edges folded](/static/cp/projects/cartoon-network/enchiridion/make3.jpg)

 Wrap the paper around the book and fold and tape the ends around the front and back cover flaps.
-Depending on the size of your book, you may need to trim the ends if they are to* Long.
+Depending on the size of your book, you may need to trim the ends if they are too long.

 ![Ends of the cover taped to top and bottom edge](/static/cp/projects/cartoon-network/enchiridion/make4.jpg)